 His advice to employers is pithy: “Get to know your numbers intimately, set achievable targets on pay and progression across all employee groups, and remember that not being transparent on diversity is no longer an option.”

-While Mr Woodman believes short-term, long-term, next-level and “boomerang” or reverse-mentoring have a vital role to play in creating fairer organisations, he rejects the view that mentors and mentees should look alike.
+While Mr Woodman believes short-term, long-term, next-level and “boomerang” or reverse-mentoring have a vital role to play in preventing racial discrimination in the workplace, he rejects the view that mentors and mentees should look alike.

 “If we want real change for women, we need men to stand up and be counted and in my book, exactly the same rule applies when it comes to race,” he says.

 BITC’s Ms Kerr agrees.
 “We particularly support the issue of reverse-mentoring, where business leaders meet with and benefit from more junior BAME staff,” she says.

 “When a white director, say, gets to know not just one, but a whole list of BAME employees, who are bright and ambitious, but who, unlike their white colleagues, are stuck with no clear progression lines, a light is finally switched on.”